If you are planning to get a Belgian Malinois dog, you are likely wondering which sex is better for you to pick: male or female?

-Along with dysplasia, both genders of Belgian Malinois are equally prone to developing hemangiosarcoma, cataracts, progressive retina atrophy, and pannus.
+Along with dysplasia, both sexes of Belgian Malinois are equally prone to developing hemangiosarcoma, cataracts, progressive retinal atrophy, and pannus.

 Female Malinois are also prone to obesity, so you must pay attention to their weight.
 To prevent obesity, allow your dog to have regular exercise.
 These may include playing a game with her or taking her for a walk.

 And most importantly, make sure that your dog gets an annual check-up with your vet.
 This way, they will remain healthy and age well.

 When in mood, the female Malinois tends to get too receptive.
 She does not resist the approaches of male dogs and initiates a play of catch where she pretends to be unfeeling, but she keeps making the right signals to the male.

 Both male and female Malinois can be great pets for your home, but what if you have a family?

 Generally, a female Malinois is best to have if you have younger kids.
 It is not that males are aggressive towards children or can harm them intentionally, but these dogs can at times be chaotic and oblivious.
 This can make them knock down your children or even bite them when they shouldn’t.

 Contrary, females are much more conscious and caring towards kids.
 Thus, they make excellent family pets.
 Furthermore, females are lightweight, so they will not hurt your children while playing with them.
 Besides, they are more of a family-inclined mentality; thus, they will care for their whole family, not just their primary owner.